lucosmo/snake/README.md

 # snake
-classic snake game using phaser
+classic snake game built with JavaScript and phaser.